craigrusselltiu/yoshis-island/README.md

 	- Implementing the factory method greatly reduces code repetition.
 	- Allows for easily extendable code.

+Singleton
+- The config file is shared across multiple different components.
+- Instead of passing around the config class, use Singleton to ensure that there is always just one instance of it.

 # Stretch Goals Reached

 Animated Character